Paddy Ashdown: Offer of Cabinet post

-On 14 March 2002, Ashdown testified as a witness for the prosecution at the trial of Slobodan Milošević at the International Criminal Tribunal for the former Yugoslavia.
-He said that he was on the Kosovo–Albania border near Junik in June 1998.
-From this location, through his binoculars, Ashdown claimed to have seen Serbian forces shelling several villages.

-In July 2005, a defence witness, General Božidar Delić, claimed by demonstrating with a topographical map of the area that Ashdown could not have been able to see the areas that he claimed to be able to see as hills, mountains and thick woods would have obstructed his view.

-After the Delić claims, Ashdown supplied the Tribunal with grid coordinates and a cross-section of the ground indicating that he could see the locations concerned.
-These coordinates indicated he was on the Kosovo–Albania border, which was a sealed border at the time.
-The prosecution also used new maps and topographical cross-sections indicating Ashdown's location, but their accuracy was challenged by Delić, for the location of a village was different from that shown in other maps of the area.

-UN representative for Afghanistan
+Offer of Afghanistan post

-Ashdown was later asked by US secretary of state Condoleezza Rice and Prime Minister Gordon Brown to take charge of the Allied effort in Afghanistan; though an unnamed source is quoted in a 16 January Reuters report indicating that Ashdown was also approached by UN secretary-general Ban Ki-moon and met with the Afghan president Hamid Karzai secretly in Kuwait to discuss the post which he later accepted.
+Ashdown was later asked by US secretary of state Condoleezza Rice and Prime Minister Gordon Brown to take charge of the Allied effort in Afghanistan, though an unnamed source is quoted in a January 2008 Reuters report indicating that Ashdown was also approached by UN secretary-general Ban Ki-moon and met with the Afghan president Hamid Karzai secretly in Kuwait to discuss the post which he later accepted.
 He later decided against taking the role after gleaning that Afghanistan preferred General Sir John McColl over him.
-On 7 March 2008 Norwegian diplomat Kai Eide was appointed as the UN representative for Afghanistan, stating "I'm not Paddy Ashdown, but don't under-estimate me."
+On 7 March, Norwegian diplomat Kai Eide was appointed as the UN representative for Afghanistan, stating "I'm not Paddy Ashdown, but don't under-estimate me."

 Other positions

 Ashdown was a member of the Governing Council of Interpeace, an international peacebuilding organisation, and also served as President of Chatham House.
 He later chaired the Liberal Democrats' 2015 general election team.

-In 2016, Ashdown founded More United alongside several other public figures in response to the result of the June referendum on British membership of the European Union.
+In 2016, Ashdown founded More United alongside several other public figures in the aftermath of the United Kingdom European Union membership referendum.
 More United is a liberal and progressive cross-party political movement.